 13.3 No employee should be rostered on-call more frequently than a total of seven (7) days every fourteen (14) days, unless otherwise mutually agreed or a temporary arrangement is necessary to ensure the continuance of Lifeblood services.

-13.4 Any employee who is required to work in excess of seven (7) days, due to operational requirements, will be entitled to an additional 10% of the allowances outlined in Appendix 1 for all days in excess of seven (7) days on-call.
+13.4 Any employee who is required to be on-call in excess of seven (7) days, due to operational requirements, will be entitled to an additional 10% of the ‘standard on call rate’ allowances outlined in Appendix 1 for all days in excess of seven (7) days on-call.

 13.5 Employees will not be required to be on-call whilst on leave or from the completion of the Employee’s shift on the day before Employee is due to be on leave.